kaimitai/faxedit/docs/doc.md

 * Save xml: Saves the project as an xml-file, the recommended master data format
 * Patch nes ROM: Writes the ROM file, appends -out to the filename so your loaded file is not overwritten.
 Will show output messages regarding the used data sizes
 * Save ips: Generates an ips patch file
-* Data Integrity Analsysis: Does some checking on whether there is problems in your data
+* Data Integrity Analysis: Does some checking on whether there is problems in your data
 * Load xml: Reloads xml from file and re-populates your data.
 Hold Shift to use.
 * Output Messages: The messages from the editor